apache/incubator-taverna-site/content/introduction/roadmap.md

 ##Taverna 3##

-[Taverna 3][1] is a re-engineering of the Taverna codebase to use OSGi.
+Taverna 3 is a re-engineering of the Taverna codebase to use OSGi.

 ###Taverna 3 Command Line Tool alpha3/beta1###